skurhse/bass/README.md

 ### 5. What is [DNS](https://datatracker.ietf.org/doc/html/rfc1034)?

-Domain Name System or 'DNS' is a hierarchical and distributed name service that provides a naming system for resources on Internet Protocol networks.
+The Domain Name System or 'DNS' is a hierarchical and distributed name service that provides a naming system for resources on Internet Protocol networks.

+DNS delegates the responsibility of assigning domain names to Internet resources by designating authoritative name servers.

 ## Object-oriented Programming